MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/supervisor/monitor-conversations.md

     > ![Select Assign option](../media/assign-agents-conversations.png "Select Assign option")

 4. Choose one of the following options:
   - **Assign to agent:** This assigns the conversation to a particular agent.
 The agent list contains only those agents who are part of the same queue as the conversation.
+Only those agents whose presence is same as the queue configured in the **Allowed Presence** in workstream configuration will be listed.
   - **Assign to queue:** This lists all queues except the queue the conversation is currently part of.

     > [!div class=mx-imgBorder]